BillJr99/Ursinus-CS173/_pages/Assignments/Functions/assignment-midi.md

 Try inserting this in between the parts.

 You might notice that we are calling `MIDIPlayer.rest()` while we call `player.playNote()` elsewhere.  **Both come from the same code library, so what's the difference?**  Take a look at the [Javadoc]({{ site.baseurl }}/files/asmt-midi/javadoc/index.html) and notice that the `rest()` method is a `static` function.
 This means that the `rest()` method is not specific to a particular `MIDIPlayer`, and so it belongs to the class rather than to the object.
 A "rest" does not actually play a sound, so you are not using the variables and methods of the MIDIPlayer object variable to accomplish this.
 It's generic to any `MIDIPlayer`, so it's not necessary to call the function on any particular variable.
 Notice that the constants in `Instruments` and `Notes` are also static - they aren't unique to any one `MIDIPlayer` - every student is using the same ones regardless of the computer they're using or the program they're writing.
-As a rule of thumb: if you don't need to call `new` to get a variable first in order to use a method or variable from that class, it could probably be declared `static.`
+As a rule of thumb: if you don't need to call `new` to get a variable first in order to use a method or variable from that class, it could probably be declared `static`.

 Finish the alphabet song.
 Here are the notes, which are quarter notes unless otherwise specified (I suggest adding an eighth note duration rest in between each part):